-Vacuum Excavation works by providing a less stressful and safer alternative to traditional methods of excavators and spades.
+Vacuum Excavation works by providing a less stressful and safer alternative to traditional methods.

 Vacuum Excavation works in the following way: